wavemaker/docs/learn/react-native/mobile-build-manual.md

 ---
 ---

 In the manual build process, you can run the build commands provided by the WaveMaker React Native CLI in your local environment.
-The manual build process is opted when
+The manual build process is used when,

 - You want to use Continuous Integration and Continuous Deployment (CI/CD) pipeline for application development.
-- WaveMaker Enterprise Users want to use CLi to build artifacts as they do not have access to Appchef
+- WaveMaker Enterprise Users want to use CLi to build artifacts as they do not have access to Appchef.
 - You do not want to use certificates in Appchef to build the artifacts.
 To know more about certificates in AppChef, see [Build Configuration using AppChef](https://docs.wavemaker.com/learn/hybrid-mobile/mobile-build-appchef#configure-build).

 :::note